 Those three are some of the more obvious use cases.
 But there is much more to this than meets the eye.
 If I can publish any data, and receive it somewhere else so quickly, it opens up a lot of possibilities.

 All data transmission to and from a device uses what is called a socket.
 Unlike an electrical socket, a socket in this case isn’t exactly a physical thing, but there are a lot of parallels.
 If I plug my phone into an electrical socket, I receive a flow, I am connected to that socket.
 In computing, a socket allows for sending and receiving data.

 What makes PubNub particularly awesome?
-We have optimized this paradigm so well, that we have a 99.999% SLA for our pubsub latency of 250 milliseconds globally.
+We have optimized this paradigm so well, that we have a 99.999% SLA for our pubsub latency of 100 milliseconds globally.
 Yes, five 9’s!
 What does that mean?
-It means when I publish a message, it will be delivered to all subscribers, anywhere in the world, within 1/4 second.
-Not only that, we can handle enormous volumes of subscribers, millions of them and still get those messages delivered.
+It means when I publish a message, it will be delivered to all subscribers, anywhere in the world, within 1

-If you understand the implications of that impressive feat, you can now see where the realtime comes in.
-I can create an application that serves up data in realtime, and all the subscribers of my data will receive that data in under 250 milliseconds globally.
+If you understand the implications of that impressive feat, you can now see where the real-time comes in.
+I can create an application that serves up data in real time, and all the subscribers of my data will receive that data in under 100 milliseconds globally.